 Considering the term inside the square of the denominator, by using the hyperbolic trigonometric identities,

 we get

-Here $S^-_t$ denotes the sum of those terms in the above equation containing the term $x-y$.
-And $S^+_t$ denotes the sum of those which contain the term $x+y$.
+where $S^-_t$ denotes the sum of those terms in the above equation containing the term $x-y$ and $S^+_t$ denotes the sum of those which contain the term $x+y$.
 After further simplification using the identities above, we have

 It is easily seen that the minimum of $e^{\beta} - 2e^{\beta/2}\cosh(\beta[2t-1]/2) +1$ for $0 \le t \le 1$ is attained when $t = 0, 1$, and the minimum is 0.
 Hence, for any $t \in [0, 1]$, $S^-_t$ is minimized when $x = y$.
 Thus to prove (\ref{eq:C92b}), it suffices to show that $S^+_t \ge 0$, since $S^-_t + S^+_t$ is the term inside the square of the denominator of (\ref{eq:C92c}).
 After simplification, we have